opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Notes:**
       Pass ``hmax`` = 0.0 to obtain the default value :math:`\infty`.

-.. c:function:: int CVodeSetStopTime(void* cvode_mem, realtype tstop)
+.. c:function:: int CVodeSetStopTime(void* cvode_mem, sunrealtype tstop)

    The function ``CVodeSetStopTime`` specifies the value of the  independent variable :math:`t` past which the solution is not to proceed.